Quick Memory Tips - 5 Powerful Strategies

 Participants were asked to memorize a list of 72 words.
 The group that remembered the best squeezed their right fist for 90 seconds before starting to memorize the list.
 Later they squeezed their left fist before trying to recall as many words from the list as they could.

 Researchers guessed that squeezing the fists in that order changes the brain temporarily in a way that boosts memory.
-I know, it sounds weird.
-But it might work for you.
+It sounds weird, but it might work for you.

-8. Drink a liter of water.
-Don't drink sodas.
-Don't drink coffee.
-Don't eat a candy bar.
-These will not improve your concentration, they will just cause you to crash.
-Instead, get a liter bottle of water, and drink the entire thing straight down.
+9. Drink water.
+Don't reach for sodas, energy drinks, or that candy bar.
+These will not improve your concentration - they will just cause you to crash.
+Instead, get a large glass or bottle of water and drink it down.

 Many people are dehydrated all the time and don't realize it.
 Your brain is very sensitive to this.
-Drink that bottle of water, and you'll almost certainly feel more alert.
+Drink that water, and you'll almost certainly feel more alert.

-9. Use "time boxes".
+10. Use "time boxes."
 When you need to study new information, sit down in a quiet spot and set a timer.
-Give your self only "X" amount of time to read review the material (for example, a half an hour for a magazine article).
+Give yourself only a set amount of time to read and review the material (for example, 30 minutes for a magazine article).

 Break it down further - say 10 minutes to read an article, then 20 minutes to review and recite the information.
-Having a timer going and a predefined "time box" forces you to focus, because you know that your time is limited!
+This approach, similar to the Pomodoro Technique, forces you to focus because you know your time is limited.

 2. Use All of Your Senses

 Are you concentrating now?
-Good, here are quick ways to actually remember the information better.
+Good.
+Here are quick ways to actually encode the information better.
 Realize that different parts of your brain remember different sense impressions.

 The idea is that you can build multiple memory pathways to the information.
 For example, if you fail to remember the material through sight, then your audio pathway may allow you to access it.
 The more sensory pathways you engage, the more likely you will later be able to jog your memory and recall the information.